 ---|---|---|

-Reliability | Systems are in place buyers get what they request at the time without any hiccups. | You have to trust the vendor that he/she is reliable |
+Reliability | Flexibility and convenience | You have to trust the vendor that he/she is reliable |

-Email traffic | Solo ad directories have built mechanisms to filter any spam, low-quality, or useless traffic. | You need to use a quality Click tracking software |
+Email traffic | Solo ad directories have built mechanisms to filter any spam, low-quality, or useless traffic. | Can be tricky – Getting to know sellers takes time |

-Options | You always have numerous sellers to choose from | Can be tricky – Getting to know sellers take time |
+Options | You always have numerous sellers to choose from | You need to use a quality click-tracking software |

 Buyer Reviews | Only buyers can post | Can be faked |